Intelligence in networks – thoughts of an industry pioneer at retirement

 Matti: Since the early 2000s, Teleste has further developed its hardware, practices, and the industry-leading management software.
 Instead of tapping PCs in the corner of network operations centres, technicians can access and manage the network on laptops or android-based mobile devices regardless of location.

-We were also the first to introduce Bluetooth technology into our HFC portfolio.
-This enabled us to ease the work of our client’s technicians in the field, as, after connecting the Bluetooth dongle in a device, they were now able to remotely check the status of the device and fine-tune its signal from the comfort of their car.
+We were also the first to introduce wireless BT connection technology into our HFC portfolio.
+This enabled us to ease the work of our client’s technicians in the field, as, after connecting the BT connection dongle in a device, they were now able to remotely check the status of the device and fine-tune its signal from the comfort of their car.